xt99/jQuery-Validation-Engine/README.md

 Ajax validation comes in two flavors:

-1. Field ajax validations, which takes place when the user inputs a value in a field and moves away.
+1. Field Ajax validations, which takes place when the user inputs a value in a field and moves away.
-2. Form ajax validation, which takes place when the form is submitted or when the validate() action is called.
+2. Form Ajax validation, which takes place when the form is submitted or when the validate() action is called.

 Both options are optional.